nonelement/logos/README.md

+## Logos

-This repo contains the logos I've assembled, along with revisions or alternate versions for each.
+This repo contains the logos I've created, along with revisions or alternate versions for each.

 Each original is done in Inkscape as SVG.
-Drafts are (yet) exported to PNG.
-Eventually all logos will be pure SVG.
+PNG files are each for a specific use (gravatar, twitter, etc.), with each created or exported from some SVG source-file.

+Thus far, each subsequent svg is lettered, indicating progression.